Faculty Spotlight: Dilyss Gallyot

 Gallyot beams with pride about how a former student took care of a family member in the ICU.
-She also enjoys watching students progress from being unsure of how to enter a patient's room to confidently working with multiple patients during their last semester.
+She also enjoys watching how her students progress from being unsure of how to enter a patient’s room to confidently working with multiple patients during their last semester.

 “I care for my students, but I will push them to do their best,” Gallyot said.
 “I also want them to remember the vulnerability of the patients who they are caring for and the responsibility that is placed in the hands of a nurse.”